infamousjoeg/CAPolicySQLDump/README.md

 # CAPolicySQLDump
 Takes PolicyID and PolicyName from every file in the PasswordManager_info safe and INSERT INTO capolicies table in mssql to cols caPolicyID and caPlatformName.

-## Requirements
-Whole process should take place running prompts as an Administrator user.

 ## Pre-Requisites
 * This PowerShell script is unsigned and may throw warnings from PowerShell.
     * To prevent this, run `Set-ExecutionPolicy Unrestricted` in an elevated PowerShell console window.